Dennis Báthory-Kitsz

-Dennis Báthory-Kitsz (born March 14, 1949 in Plainfield, New Jersey) (pseudonyms: Dennis Bathory, Dennis Kitsz, Dennis J. Kitsz, Dennis Bathory Kitsz, Kalvos Gesamte, Grey Shadé, D.B.
+Dennis Báthory-Kitsz (born March 14, 1949, in Plainfield, New Jersey) (pseudonyms: Dennis Bathory, Dennis Kitsz, Dennis J. Kitsz, Dennis Bathory Kitsz, Kalvos Gesamte, Grey Shadé, D.B.
 Cowell, Brady Kynans, Kalvos Zondrios, Báthory Dénes, Orra Maussade, Don Johnson, Kerry Merritt, Calvin Dion, Enimtu Bemanyna) is a Hungarian-American author and composer.

 Aside from music, he was an author during the first generation of personal computers (1979–85), and interviewed Bill Gates.
 His career in technology is evident in over 600 articles and books on the subject.
 He was involved in the post-Fluxus art movement (1973–78), and was also director of Vermont's Alliance of Independent Country Stores (2001–2010).
 Since 2010 he has been adjunct professor composition, theory, and music technology at Johnson State College.

 Báthory lives in Northfield, Vermont.
 He claims to be a descendant of the Báthory family, a prominent central European clan during the Middle Ages but no proof of this can be found.

 Music and works

-A prolific composer, Báthory-Kitsz has more than 1100 compositions, sound installations, and electronic works for all manner of vocal and instrumental combinations.
+A prolific composer, Báthory-Kitsz has more than 1,100 compositions, sound installations, and electronic works for all manner of vocal and instrumental combinations.
 His compositions include sound sculpture, solo and chamber music for the instruments of classical music, electronic music, stage shows, orchestral pieces, dance music, opera, interactive multimedia, sound installations, and performance art events.
 He has also designed and built new musical instruments.
 Over the years he has earned 28 ASCAP Awards for his works.

 Báthory has advocated what he calls contemporary "non-pop" music, and the performance of contemporary classical music (new music) in preference to the music of composers of past eras.
 He offers his compositions to be downloaded and played for free, but does not release them into the public domain and takes royalties for public performance as usual.
 His organ work Yer Attention, Please has been performed by Kevin Bowyer.
 His Dashuki Music Theatre has performed at Charlotte Moorman's Annual Avant Garde Festival of New York.

+Although primarily self-taught, Clarence Barlow was his only composition teacher.